LOADING ...

 and I walked up and said, "What do you want?"
 He said, "Kid, we got

 one question.
-Have you ever arrested?"
+Have you been arrested?"

 go to court?"